Why Sleepless Nights Are a Medical Concern — Not Just Stress

 Common Types of Sleep Disorders

-1. Insomnia: Difficulty falling asleep or staying asleep, or waking up too early and not being able to return to sleep.
+• Insomnia: Difficulty falling asleep, staying asleep, or waking too early and being unable to return to sleep.
+The most common sleep disorder worldwide.

-3. Restless Legs Syndrome (RLS): An irresistible urge to move the legs, often accompanied by tingling or discomfort.
+• Restless Legs Syndrome (RLS): An irresistible urge to move the legs, often with tingling or discomfort, that worsens at night.
+Neurological evaluation may be needed.

-4. Narcolepsy: Excessive daytime sleepiness and sudden “sleep attacks” that interfere with daily life.
+• Narcolepsy: Excessive daytime sleepiness and sudden “sleep attacks” that disrupt daily life.
+A neurologist typically manages this condition.

 The causes of sleep disturbances are varied and often interconnected.
 Some of the most frequent include:

-• Psychological Stress: Work pressure, overthinking, grief, or relationship issues can make it hard to “switch off” at night.
+• Psychological Stress: Work pressure, financial worry, grief, and relationship conflict keep the brain in a state of alert, making it impossible to “switch off” at night.

-• Medical Conditions: Thyroid imbalance, chronic pain, or respiratory problems can contribute to insomnia.
+• Medical Conditions: Thyroid imbalance, chronic pain, respiratory conditions, acid reflux, and hormonal changes (including menopause) can all contribute to insomnia.

-• Lifestyle Factors: Irregular schedules, excessive screen time, and late-night meals disturb the body’s circadian rhythm.
+• Lifestyle Factors: Irregular sleep schedules, excessive screen time before bed, late-night meals, sedentary habits, and high caffeine consumption disrupt the body’s circadian rhythm.

 Whom to Consult for Sleep Disorder?